Why marriage first?

 Many couples want hot happy relationships, but they struggle when it comes to putting the effort required to make the relationship hot and happy.

-They want Class A relationships, but are only willing to put in Class C attention.
+Essentially, they want A Class relationships, but are only willing to put in C Class attention.

 Maybe it’s a job, going back to school to advance a career, a promotion, traveling, coffee with a friend, family obligations, long phone call with someone in need, business meetings, ministry obligations e.t.c .

-We all have something to occupy our waking hours.
+We all have something to occupy all our waking hours.

 What we lack is the ability to say “No” or “Not now”